-Always take Fido and Flora with you when you go out - there are so many brilliant dog-friendly attractions, pubs and restaurants in the UK that you will always find somewhere that welcomes all members of the family!
+Always take Fido and Flora with you when you go out - there are so many brilliant dog-friendly places to eat and ulti-mutt days out in the UK that you will always find somewhere that welcomes all members of the family!

 Help them to relax

 While having a routine and bringing their favourite things on hols can help your pet settle into an unfamiliar place, there are other ways to help your pooch relax if he is still feeling unsettled, such as treating them to a massage or playing them some of Relax My Dog's soothing music.
 The most important thing is having their humans around them, so make sure they are with you as much as possible and that they are still getting lots of cuddles and attention, even on the busiest of days.